hove-io/navitia/documentation/navitia.io/source/index.rst

 Overview
 ********

-*navitia* is a RESTful API build on the `HATEOAS model <http://en.wikipedia.org/wiki/HATEOAS>`_.
-It returns `JSON <http://en.wikipedia.org/wiki/Json>`_ formated results.
+*navitia* is a RESTful API that returns `JSON <http://en.wikipedia.org/wiki/Json>`_ formated results.

-Our APIs are available at the following url: http://api.navitia.io/.

-The latest API version is ``v1`` so the API url is http://api.navitia.io/v1.
+Our APIs are available at the following url: http://api.navitia.io/v1 (the latest API version is ``v1``).

-The API has been built on the `HATEOAS model <http://en.wikipedia.org/wiki/HATEOAS>`_ so the API should be quite self explanatory since the possible interactions are defined in hypermedia.
+The API has been built on the `HATEOAS model <http://en.wikipedia.org/wiki/HATEOAS>`_ so the API should be quite self explanatory since the interactions are defined in hypermedia.

 The different possible actions on a given API level are given in the ``links`` section of the response.